Janis-Rullis-IT/lara8-vue2-api/Why-use-docker.md

 ## - To keep the target system (server or user's computer) untouched

 and avoid impacting it with this setup.
-Docker an isolated and independent enviroment that won't affect the current OSes setup.
+Docker is an isolated and independent enviroment that won't affect the current OSes setup.
 It can easily be removed like nothing happend.

-## - Project can be set without it
+## - A project can be set without it

 Don't want to setup Docker?
 Good, You still can set this project without it.